reviewdog/action-tflint/README.md

         run: |
           brew install terraform

-      # Run init to get module code to be able to use `--module`
+      # Run init to get module code to be able to use `--call-module-type=all`
       - name: Terraform init
         run: |
           terraform init